Overview

 preparation services, we have a conflict of interest.
 These products are separate and distinct from

-a commission or fees because of the sale of insurance related products.
-A conflict of interest
+commission or fees because of the sale of insurance related products.
+A conflict of interest therefore

-therefore exists as these commissionable sales create an incentive to recommend products based
+exists as these commissionable sales create an incentive to recommend products based on

-on compensation earned rather than need.
-SMART Wealth addresses this potential conflict with
+compensation earned rather than need.
+SMART Wealth addresses this conflict with disclosures and

 Recommending Rollovers and Transfers